ibm-cloud-docs/devsecops/devsecops-pipelines-add-steps.md

 done
 ```

-To use the CLI, you must install it in your scripts, or use a base image that has the CLI pre-installed.
+To use the CLI, you must install it in your scripts, or use a base image that has the CLI preinstalled.

 ## Related information
 {: #cd-devsecops-add-pipeline-related}